MorleyJune/MorleyJune/README.md

 I made mini quiz games for Quiz Society of School of Medicine in Yamagata University.
 And I also made videos about physical experiment of Pokémon.
-The left one is about Ponyta, and the right one is about Dragonite.
+The 1st one is about Ponyta, and the 2nd one is about Dragonite.
-The left one is very logical, but the right one is very humorous.
+The 1st one is very logical, but the 2nd one is very humorous.
 You can choose which one you watch.

 [![](http://img.youtube.com/vi/XcaR6EtB-vM/0.jpg)](http://www.youtube.com/watch?v=XcaR6EtB-vM "Ponyta")